iguanesolutions/go-systemd/README.md

 )

 // Init new notifier
-// If you os don't support systemd, it will return nil notifier, err := systemd.NewNotifier() if err != nil {
+// If you os does not support systemd, it will return nil
+// So you have to handle sysd != nil sysd, err := systemd.NewNotifier()
+if err != nil {
     log.Printf("can't start systemd notifier: %v\n", err)
 }